nisiddharth/Spotify-Ads-Muter-Linux/README.md

 ### Usage:

-To use just run `mute_spotify_timer.sh` either using terminal or Alt + F2 launcher or just add it to list of syatem Startup Applications.
+To use just run `mute_spotify_timer.sh` either using terminal or Alt + F2 launcher or just add it to list of system Startup Applications.

 ### Maintenance: